 The versatile all-new airlifter for the 21st century: the A400M was designed to meet the needs of the world’s armed forces.

 Alphasat is the world’s most sophisticated commercial communications satellite, designed and built by Airbus Defence and Space for Inmarsat.
-The spacecraft, the first Alphabus-based satellite, entered commercial service in November 2013.
+The spacecraft was the the first Alphabus-based satellite.

 Typhoon: the latest-generation Eurofighter is the world's most advanced new generation multi-role/swing-role combat aircraft.